ABOUT WARROCK

 Warrock near Casterton is an outstanding nineteenth century Western District pastoral complex, developed from the 1840s.
 It was settled by Scottish cabinet maker George Robertson, who purposefully educated himself in many aspects of agriculture and architecture before immigrating in 1840.
 He gained experience by working for his cousin John Robertson at Wando Vale, before acquiring the licence for the nearby Warrock station in 1844, and proceeded to put into practice his agricultural, architectural and social ideals, inspired by the agrarian and egalitarian reforms of 19th century Britain.

 The first buildings he constructed on the property were a one-roomed hut for himself, of split palings from Van Diemens Land with a roof covered with local Blackwood shingles, and a timber woolshed.
-The hut was moved on skids to the present homestead site in 1846, and around it Robertson built, before his death in 1890, a small largely self-sufficient village consisting of fifty-seven mostly timber buildings arranged regularly around an area known as ‘the Green’.
+The hut was moved on skids to the present homestead site in 1846, and around it Robertson built, before his death in 1890, a small largely self-sufficient village consisting of 57 mostly timber buildings arranged regularly around an area known as ‘the Green’.
 This included workers’ accommodation far superior to that on most other properties at the time.
 Rainwater was stored in fifteen underground brick-lined tanks.

 Robertson and his wife, whom he married in 1853, had a great interest in gardening, and developed a formal garden around the homestead, which included a wooden sundial and a gabled lych- gate, a croquet lawn and later a tennis court.
 Robertson had no children, and the property passed after Robertson’s death to a nephew, George Robertson Patterson, and remained in the Patterson family for five generations, until 1992.